CyberFlameGO/svnpython/Doc/library/curses.rst

    Get a character.
 Note that the integer returned does *not* have to be in ASCII
    range: function keys, keypad keys and so on return numbers higher than 256.
-In no-delay mode, -1 is returned if there is no input, else :func:`getch` waits until a key is pressed.
+In no-delay mode, -1 is returned if there is  no input.

 .. method:: window.getkey([y, x])